PaloAltoNetworks/terraform-azurerm-swfw-modules/examples/common_vmseries/README.md

                                 a full resource name, including prefixes.
   - `address_space`           - (`list(string)`, required when `create_virtual_network = `false`) a list of CIDRs for a newly
                                 created VNET.
-  - `resource_group_name`     - (`string`, optional, defaults to current RG) a name of an existing Resource Group in which the VNET will reside or is sourced from.
   - `create_subnets`          - (`bool`, optional, defaults to `true`) if `true`, create Subnets inside the Virtual Network, otherwise use source existing subnets.
   - `subnets`                 - (`map`, optional) map of Subnets to create or source, for details see